 Piazza della Repubblica hosts Porta Palazzo, the biggest open-air market in Europe.

-The streets of Aurora host on every Saturday the flea market called Balon.
+Every Saturday, the streets of Aurora host the flea market called Balon.
 If you want an original souvenir from your exchange, this is the place to go.

 8 Gallery is on the 1st floor of Lingotto, a massive kilometre-long building that was once a car factory operated by FIAT.
 If you pay a visit, don't forget to take a walk on the impressive test track on the rooftop!